Why do Pitching Instructors Push Back Against Internal Rotation?

 Of course just seeing the similarities are not enough.
 A coach should understand why athletes are doing what they are doing, be able to separate the “musts” with style, and understand that some elites are using pure athleticism instead of great mechanics.
 However the similar mechanics of the best in the world should not be ignored.
 I have yet to find an elite pitcher that uses true hello elbow instead of internal rotation.
 (I’m not talking about bringing your arm up after follow through.
 I’m talking pure wrist snap.)

 More pictures of the best in the world, pulling the ball down the powerline with the hand underneath the ball.
-(Ball pointed towards 3rd base for a RHP is okay, too)

 Questions?
 Shoot me an email: [email protected]